MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/guides/winui3.md

 You need to set your window's *handle* (**HWND**) on a **MessageDialog**, and on **Picker**s.

+To use **DataTransferManager** APIs, you need to associate them with your window.

 For **ContentDialog** and **Popup**, you need to set their [XamlRoot](/windows/winui/api/microsoft.ui.xaml.controls.contentdialog#contentdialog-in-appwindow-or-xaml-islands) property.

 You may need to refactor your Visual State Manager and **Page.Resources** XAML markup.